pop-os/docs/src/config-hardware/displays.md

 ### Fractional Scaling

 Enable `Fractional Scaling` to access scaling options that do not multiply object scaling by whole numbers.
+This option is also necessary when setting different scale settings per display in a multi-display configuration.

 ![Fractional Scaling Options](/images/config-displays/fractional-scaling-options.png)